georgewatson/georgewatson.me/privacy_policy.md

 ### Children

-This website does not knowingly collect personal information from people under the age of 13.
+This website does not knowingly collect personal information from people under the age of 13, because I do not know who you are or how old you are.

-This website is operated as a personal, noncommercial blog.
+This website is operated as a noncommercial personal blog.
 This is exempt from the Online Safety Act's regulatory framework under the "limited functionality" exemption
 (schedule 1, paragraph 4).

 I do not believe that this website contains any material harmful to children;
 furthermore,
 I do not believe that any person can in fact be harmed by the free exchange of truthful information.
 However, the Online Safety Act reflects the government's view that children require additional protections online.
-In keeping with this principle, if you are under 18, please ask a parent or guardian to verify that the content of this website is appropriate for you
+In compliance with this principle, if you are under 18, please ask a parent or guardian to verify that the content of this website is appropriate for you